Chinese police are looking for eight suspects in connection with a car crash that killed five people this week in Beijing's symbolic Tiananmen Square.

 Exiled Uighur leaders reject accusations of Uighur involvement in terrorism.
 They accuse China's majority Han rulers of persecuting their people and turning them into a minority in their homeland.

-A spokesman for the main opposition World Uyghur Congress told VOA via Skype it is too early to conclude whether the Beijing incident was an attack.
-Alim Seytoff also denounced the apparent targeting of Uighurs by Beijing police, whose notice identified Xinjiang license plates allegedly used by the suspects.
+A spokesman for main opposition World Uyghur Congress told VOA via Skype it is too early to conclude whether the Beijing incident was an attack.
+Alim Seytoff also denounced the apparent targeting of Uighurs by Beijing police, whose notice identified four Xinjiang license plates allegedly used by the two suspects.

-"I think it is really seriously unfair to single out the Uighurs (by) basically informing hotels and other places to search for several Uighurs and the car tags from Xinjiang, because lots of (Han) Chinese people from Xinjiang drive Xinjiang-tagged cars."
+"I think it is really seriously unfair to single out the Uighurs [by] basically informing hotels and other places to search for several Uighurs and the car tags from Xinjiang, because lots of [Han] Chinese people from Xinjiang drive Xinjiang-tagged cars," said Seytoff.

-It is not clear if any of the suspects were among those killed in the sports utility vehicle or possible conspirators in a wider plot.
+It is not clear if the two suspects were among those killed in the sports utility vehicle or possible conspirators in a wider plot.
 China analyst Christopher Johnson of the Washington-based Center for Strategic and International Studies said he believes police are looking for more potential assailants.

-"The thing that's really interesting to me is the possibility that the Chinese authorities are concerned that there might be either follow-on or other attacks that might occur here, and that's got to be alarming for the authorities."
+"The thing that's really interesting to me is the possibility that the Chinese authorities are concerned that there might be either follow-on or other attacks that might occur here, and that's got to be alarming for the authorities," said Johnson.

 China denies mistreating any of its minority groups, saying they are guaranteed wide-ranging religious and cultural freedoms.